charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-addons.md

 #### 3. Configure Charmed Kubernetes to use this DNS

-Although our 'k8s-model' is running on top of the components installed in 'ck-model', they are considered to be separate entities.
-To use an application running in one model from a different model, Juju supports 'Ccross-model relations'.
+Although the 'k8s-model' is running on top of the components installed in 'ck-model', they are considered to be separate entities.
+To use an application running in one model from a different model, Juju supports 'cross-model relations'.
 There are a few extra commands to enable this.

 ```bash
 juju switch k8s-model
 juju offer coredns:dns-provider
 ```

 The offer command exposes the Juju relation for use in a different model.
 In the above, we expose the `dns-provider` relation endpoint.

-To connect to that, we need to switch models:
+To connect to that, switch models and use the `consume` command:

 ```bash
 juju switch ck-model